Heel Pain Treatment Northcote

 Causes of Heel Pain

-The leading causes of heel pain are commonly attributed to:
+The most prevalent causes of heel pain are:

-- Plantar fasciitis— A typically sharp, stabbing pain under the heel that is most intense first thing in the morning and after periods of rest
+- A sharp, stabbing pain under the heel, especially intense in the morning and after rest, is a typical symptom of plantar fasciitis, a common cause of heel pain.

 - The occurrence of pain at the back of the heel, especially during physical activities like running or jumping, is often attributed to conditions such as Achilles tendonitis or Haglund’s deformity.